HackYourFuture/curriculum/student-manual.md

 We know that there is a life outside of HYF and that life sometimes gets in the way so whenever a decision is made we try to take these factors into consideration.
 That means that consequences listed in the table above are not set in stone as we try to find what is best for the student.

 ## 1.5 Teachers <a name="teachers"></a>
 HackYourFuture is only possible because of our amazing team of teachers.
 Our teachers are medior and senior software developers working at small and big companies.
 Some of them are even graduates from our program!
-They usually have very busy jobs and they sacrifice their limited free time to help you to become a developer, so  e ask you to respect and value their time by preparing yourself for class!
+They usually have very busy jobs and they sacrifice their limited free time to help you to become a developer, so we ask you to respect and value their time by preparing yourself for class!

 That does not mean that you shouldn't ask extra questions.
 Make as much use of this valuable resource as you can.
 Our teachers are happiest when the classes are lively and the students get into discussions about code and concepts of programming.
 Having this weekly options to ask anything you are struggling with is what makes our program so much more successful than following a course on your own.